 I laid the number baskets out on the table and put the leaves in a pile next to the baskets.
 I do not put the baskets in any particular order but it is up to you how you want to set them up for your early learners.

 In this activity children pick a number leaf from the pile and place it on top of the basket with a same number.
 Play continues until all the leaves and baskets have been matched.
-You can grab the patterns for free until Sunday September 27th ... after that they will only be available in the member's section which is where the fall leaves alphabet match is also located.
+As of 2022 this activity can be found in the member's section which is where the fall leaves alphabet match is also located.

 We are doing a lot of work with color recognition and fine motor development and we love using match and clip cards because they work on both of these skills.
 I printed two setsthe patterns on cardstock paper ... cut them out and laminated them.